Canon 1D Mark II N vs Sony A7S

 With 12MP, the A7S offers a higher resolution than the 1D Mark II N (8.2MP), but the A7S nevertheless has larger individual pixels (pixel pitch of 8.45μm versus 8.17μm for the 1D Mark II N) due to its larger sensor.
 Moreover, the A7S is a much more recent model (by 8 years and 7 months) than the 1D Mark II N, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the A7S offers substantially better image quality than the 1D Mark II N (overall score 21 points higher).
 The advantage is based on 1.6 bits higher color depth, 2 EV in additional dynamic range, and 1.9 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

-|Canon 1D Mark II N»||APS-H||8.2||3504||2336||no||22.3||11.2||975||66||Canon 1D Mark II N|
+|Canon 1D Mark II N»||APS-H||8.2||3504||2336||-||22.3||11.2||975||66||Canon 1D Mark II N|

 Many modern cameras cannot only take still pictures, but also record videos.
 The A7S indeed provides for movie recording, while the 1D Mark II N does not.
 The highest resolution format that the A7S can use is 1080/60p.